AussiePharmacies AussiePharmacies

 No online service can be completely secure.
 You are responsible for keeping your password safe and for any activity under your account if you fail to do so.

-We keep personal information, including activity logs, only for as long as reasonably necessary for the purposes described in this policy, or as required by law.
+We keep personal information only for as long as reasonably necessary for the purposes described in this policy, or as required by law.

 In practice: